 Internship Program Frequently Asked Questions

-WHO CAN APPLY TO PEI’S ENVIRONMENTAL INTERNSHIP PROGRAM?
+WHO CAN APPLY TO HMEI’S ENVIRONMENTAL INTERNSHIP PROGRAM?

-WHAT TYPES OF OPPORTUNITIES ARE AVAILABLE THROUGH PEI’S INTERNSHIP PROGRAM?
+WHAT TYPES OF OPPORTUNITIES ARE AVAILABLE THROUGH HMEI’S INTERNSHIP PROGRAM?

 Internships are located on-campus, throughout the U.S., and in various countries around the world.
 International locations have included Bermuda, Bolivia, Kenya, Madagascar, and Switzerland (to name a few).